syncthing/docs/users/guilisten.rst

 ======================

 The GUI (and, together with it, the REST API) listens on a single TCP port for HTTP and HTTPS connections.
-By default this port is ``127.0.0.1:8443``.
+By default this address is ``127.0.0.1:8443``.
 The ``127.0.0.1`` part means "localhost" which means it only listens for connections from the same computer Syncthing is running on.
 This is a reasonably safe default as it means you need to be logged in on the computer to access the GUI - it cannot be accessed from the network.

-To allow access from the network, change the listen port to ``0.0.0.0:8443``, where "0.0.0.0" means roughly "anywhere".
+To allow access from the network, change the listen address to ``0.0.0.0:8443``, where "0.0.0.0" means roughly "anywhere".
 You should then also set a username and password for authentication and check the option to use HTTPS.
 You are otherwise, potentially, opening up your Syncthing